Is Egypt dangerous for tourists in 2025?

 Petty crime and road accidents

 Petty crime and traffic accidents should certainly worry you more than terrorism.
-Egyptian roads are not always in good condition and are driven by vehicles with a state of repair that is not always spotless.
+Egyptian roads are not always in good condition and are driven by vehicles that are not always spotless.
 Getting around, especially at night, can be dangerous.

-Egypt dangerous for tourists…or not?
-The LGBT rights
+Is Egypt dangerous for tourists…or not?
+The LGBT rights issue

 In terms of equal rights for the LGBT community, Egypt still has a long long way to go.
 As this Wikipedia page clearly shows, being homosexual is not formally recognized as a crime.
 In the last 20 years, however, there has been a tightening of the authorities and frequent interventions against homosexual parties and any act that may, according to the authorities, violate religious and moral norms.